-1. When a student's cumulative grade point average (GPA) falls below 3.00, he/she will be placed on academic probation.
-The student has two semesters in which to raise the cumulative GPA to 3.00 or above.
+- 1. When a student's cumulative grade point average (GPA) falls below 3.00, he/she will be placed on academic probation.
+Except in cases where a program has stricter policies approved by the Graduate School, the student has two semesters in which to raise the cumulative GPA to 3.00 or above.
 If the student's cumulative GPA is at or below 2.5 a dean's administrative stop is placed on the student's record and the student may be withdrawn from course work for upcoming semesters.
 However, if there are extenuating circumstances, the department chair/program director may petition the Dean of the Graduate School showing compelling reasons for the student to be granted a chance to continue.
 A provisionally admitted student whose GPA falls below 3.0 has a dean's administrative stop placed on his/her record pending a review by the major department and the Graduate School.
 If there are extenuating circumstances, the department chair/program director may petition the Dean of the Graduate School showing compelling reasons for the student to be granted a chance to continue.
-Such petition must define the conditions of continuation and the conditions under which the student will be dismissed from the program.

-- 2. If a student does not earn a 3.0 GPA in all courses taken in the first of two probationary semesters, a dean's administrative stop is placed on the student's record, and he/she may be subject to dismissal at the conclusion of that first semester.
+Such petition must include an academic plan to raise the GPA to 3.00 and the conditions under which the student will be dismissed from the program. - 2.
+If a student does not earn a 3.0 GPA in all courses taken in the first of two probationary semesters, a dean's administrative stop is placed on the student's record, and he/she may be subject to dismissal at the conclusion of that first semester.
 The final decision on dismissal is made by the Dean of the Graduate School based on departmental recommendation. - 3.
 If, after the two-semester probationary period, the student's cumulative GPA is still below 3.0, a dean's administrative stop is placed on the student's record and he/she may be subject to dismissal.
 However, if there are extenuating circumstances, the department chair/program director may petition the Dean of the Graduate School for an extension of the probationary time period.
-Such petition should include the conditions under which the student will be dismissed. - 4.
-The dismissal decision is automatic unless a temporary extension is approved by the Dean of the Graduate School on recommendation from the department chair/program director.
+The petition should include an academic plan to raise the grade point average to 3.0 and the conditions under which the student will be dismissed. - 4.
+The dismissal decision is made upon the department's recommendation.
 Should the student be dismissed from the program, a dean's administrative stop is placed on the student's record and the student is withdrawn from classes for any future semesters.

-English Proficiency: A student who is noticeably deficient in the written and/or oral use of the English language cannot obtain an advanced degree from CU-Boulder.
+English Proficiency: A student who is noticeably deficient in the written and/or oral use of the English language cannot obtain an advanced degree from CU Boulder.
 Each program judges the qualifications of its students in the use of English.
 The department chair/program director is responsible for deciding whether a student is proficient in the use of English.

 Student Ethics: Students are expected to adhere to the highest codes of personal and professional ethics.
-Students who do not adhere to written guidelines regarding academic honesty, academic or research ethics, may be dealt with according to the policies for academic dishonesty, academic ethics, or research misconduct as published in the appropriate policy documents available in the Graduate School.
-Students found guilty of misconduct in any of these areas may have sanctions imposed, or may be dismissed from CU-Boulder.
+Students who do not adhere to written guidelines regarding academic honesty or academic or research ethics may be dealt with according to the policies for academic dishonesty, academic ethics, or research misconduct as published in the appropriate Graduate School and University policy documents.
+Students found guilty of misconduct in any of these areas may have sanctions imposed, or may be dismissed from CU Boulder.